ichard26/ichard26.github.io/content/blog/2022-04-07-compiling-black-with-mypyc-part-1.md

 The ones about `Cannot assign multiple modules to name ...` are valid if annoying, back then the code in `black.parsing` was pretty dynamic.
-The other one was just that mypy under "mypyc super-strict mode" won't infer a variable to be a variable-length tuple even if there's an extension right after:
+The other one was just that mypy under "mypyc super-strict mode" won't infer a variable to be a variable-length tuple even if it's extended right after:

 ```python3 {hl_lines=[12]}
 def stringify_ast(